First Impressions: Darkest Dungeon

-I should've written this two years ago, but it's one of those game that you play for a while.
-Take a break from and then come back to.
+I should've written this two years ago, but it's one of those games that you play for a while, take a break from, and then come back to.
 Darkest Dungeon looks like a very simple game on the surface, but it's actually fairly deep and complex.
-It's a very classic rogue like in a sense, but still feels modern.
+It's a very classic rogue-like in a sense, but still feels modern.

 Graphics

-Darkest DUngeon is a 2D game, and the game has quite simple graphics.
+Darkest Dungeon is a 2D game with quite simple graphics.
 Still, it works very well for this game.
 The style is beautiful and even if the animations are simple, some camera tricks make it work very well.

 Audio

 The audio is fantastic.
-Especially the narrator giving one-liners throughout the game as well as some longer speaches.
+Especially the narrator giving one-liners throughout the game as well as some longer speeches.
 The game also has nice music.

-The useface is simple but most things are quite clear except for some tooltips for skills.
+The interface is simple but most things are quite clear, except for some tooltips for skills.

 Gameplay